-Under the Global Climate Change Alliance Plus: Scaling Up Pacific Adaptation (GCCA+ SUPA) project, the Government of RMI has selected health as the focus sector under Output 3.
-The GCCA+ SUPA project is funded by the European Union with Euros 14.89 million, and implemented over the period 2019-2022, by the Pacific Community (SPC) in partnership with the Secretariat of the Pacific Regional Environment Programme (SPREP) and The University of the South Pacific (USP) and the government and people of Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, Niue, Palau, Tonga and Tuvalu.
+The Global Climate Change Alliance Plus Scaling up Pacific Adaptation (GCCA+ SUPA) project is funded by the European Union with Euros 14.89 million, and implemented over the period 2019-2022, by the Pacific Community (SPC) in partnership with the Secretariat of the Pacific Regional Environment Programme (SPREP) and The University of the South Pacific (USP) and the government and people of Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, Niue, Palau, Tonga and Tuvalu.
 SPC is the lead organisation for the GCCA+ SUPA project.
 The overall objective of the SPC GCCA+ SUPA project is to enhance climate change adaptation and resilience within the ten Pacific Island countries.
+Under the GCCA+ SUPA project, the Government of Fiji has selected coastal protection as the focus sector under Output 3.